monteiroman/medidas2_magicScript/README.md

 ## MagicScript

-Script for design and simulation of horn antennas. **NOTE**: For using this script OpenEMS must be installed on "~/opt/openEMS" (as it is by default).
+Script for design and simulation of horn antennas.

+⚠️**NOTE**: For using this script OpenEMS must be installed on "~/opt/openEMS" (as it is by default).

 ## Tests